KahnSvaer/CustomImageTagger/README.md

 # SimpleImageAnnotator
 A simple image annotator for showing images.
-No ecternal lib used.
+No external lib was used.